jhelvy/logitr/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Notes
-* This is a new release
+* This is a new release.
+* Apologies for another release so soon (it's been a productive week) - this will be the last for at least a month or longer.